 In the report's introduction the Ombudsman stresses the sinister symbolism of transferring the authority for issuing passports to the police — a body organized under quasi-military principles: international travel has nowadays become mainly a security issue.
 The Ombudsman details many procedural problems of the new process.
 At least three of them appear to be related to the new IT system handling the passport application.

 In sum the Ombudsman finds that the new system of issuing passports emphasizes the security of the travel documents at the expense of citizens' rights, decent governance, and efficiency.

 The report also contains recommendations for minimizing the effects of the current seasonal rush, which has resulted in queues forming at 3:30 in the morning.
 The Ombudsman recommends a system for setting up appointments by phone and the addition of seasonal staff.
 However, an obvious way of streamlining the process is overlooked.
 Currently citizens fill-in data entry application forms.
 Police officers then enter the details from the forms into the IT system; typically at a snail's pace, because most of them can't touch-type.
 The whole process can easily last 15–20 minutes for a single application.
 Allowing the citizens to complete the forms on-line, would allow the police officers to print the forms from a reference number supplied by the applicant, and have them signed in person.
-This would speed up many of the applications and would also eliminate transcription errors.Read and post comments, or share through
+This would speed up many of the applications and would also eliminate transcription errors.Read and post comments.

 Last modified: Wednesday, December 13, 2006 12:25 am

 Unless otherwise expressly stated, all original material on this page created by Diomidis Spinellis is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.